 This plant is also deer-tolerant and self-seeds easily so don’t be surprised if it starts spreading beyond the spot in which you originally planted it.
 If you’re a fan of blue or light-purple blooms, this is an excellent choice.

 This shade perennial does well in zones 5 to 9 and blooms in mid-to-late Summer.
 The color is more of a light green with yellow tones than a true or dark green, which actually makes it perfect for adding a layering effect to your garden.
-Consider including this perennial to your plans when you do a full landscape design for your home!
+Consider including this shade perennial to your garden plans when you do a full landscape design for your home!

 11. Dwarf Crested Iris